stuyspec/stuyspec-api/README.md

 aws_secret_access=YOUR_SECRET_ACCESS
 ```

-### Setting up S3

-Once the `~/.aws` directory is set up above, S3 should work automagically.

-### Using Elastic Beanstalk

-Elastic Beanstalk is an orchestration service offered from Amazon Web Services for deploying infrastructure which orchestrates various AWS services, including EC2 (a cloud computing service) and S3.
-It is where we host our production database.

 #### `rails console`

 The [Rails console](http://guides.rubyonrails.org/command_line.html#rails-console) lets you interact with the Rails API from the command line with Ruby.
 For instance: